 Duane Ross joined North Carolina A&T as the director of the track and field programs on July 11, 2012.
-Ross is responsible for six programs at A&T including men’s and women’s cross country, men’s and women’s indoor track and field and men’s and women’s outdoor track and field.
+Ross is responsible for six programs at N.C.
+A&T – men’s and women’s cross country, men’s and women’s indoor track and field and men’s and women’s outdoor track and field.
 All six programs have made tremendous strides under Ross’ leadership.

 Ross came to A&T after serving as the track and field director at Methodist University, a Division III program, in Fayetteville, N.C. for the past five years.
 During his time at Methodist, the Monarchs won nine individual NCAA Championships and earned 46 All-American honors.
 On 62 occasions, a Monarch achieved an NCAA qualifying mark and Methodist has won 84 individual Mason Dixon Conference Championships under Ross' direction.
 The last four Mason Dixon Conference Athletes of the Year have been Monarchs, and the last two Cross Country Mason Dixon Athletes of the Year were also Methodist student-athletes.

 The Monarch women captured both the indoor and outdoor Mason Dixon Conference Championship titles in 2011 and the outdoor title again in 2012.
-Their conference championship was the first in the programs history.
+Their conference championship was the first in the program's history.
 In 2011 the Monarchs finished fourth at the NCAA Indoor Championship before going on to finish third at the 2011 NCAA Outdoor Championships.
 In 2012 the Monarchs finished fourth at the 2012 NCAA Indoor Championships and fourth again at the NCAA Outdoor Championships.

-Under his tutelage, sprinter Ashlynn Chavis won numerous National Championships, set NCAA all-time bests in the 100 meters, Long jump and as a member of the 4x100 meter relay, while sprinter Ruby Blackwell was named the United States Track & Field Cross Country Coaches Association National Athlete of the Year in 2011.
-His athletes took the USTFCCCA South/Southeast Region Track Athlete of the Year and also the USTFCCCA South/Southeast Region Field Athlete of the Year awards in 2011.
+Under his tutelage, sprinter Ashlynn Chavis won numerous National Championships, set NCAA all-time bests in the 100 meters, long jump and as a member of the 4x100 meter relay, while sprinter Ruby Blackwell was named the United States Track & Field Cross Country Coaches Association National Athlete of the Year in 2011.
+His athletes took the USTFCCCA South/Southeast Region Track Athlete of the Year and the USTFCCCA South/Southeast Region Field Athlete of the Year awards in 2011.

 Ross garnered numerous Coach of the Year awards during his time at Methodist: Two consecutive USTFCCCA South/Southeast Region Coach of the Year honors in 2011 and 2012, Mason Dixon Indoor Coach of the Year in 2011 and Outdoor Coach of the Year in 2011 and 2012, and Methodist University Coach of the Year in 2011.

-Ross began his coaching career as a volunteer assistant coach at Clemson University, his alma mater, in 2006.
+Ross began his coaching career as a volunteer assistant coach at Clemson University, his alma mater, in 1996.